DukeAtreides/seekonkucc_CommunionClass/Ordinary_Time/Jesus_Calls_Disciples.md

   - Reflect on how to be a positive role model and leader.
 - **Context / Purpose:** To explore discipleship and leadership through Jesus’ example.
 - **Opening (Say):**
   > "Today, we will discuss leadership, role models, and thinking about who we trust and follow.
-  > We will also think about what it means to be a leader."
+We will also think about what it means to be a leader.
+We're going to read a story about when people decided to follow Jesus.
+When they followed Jesus, they were called `disciples`.
+Later, after Jesus' rose from the dead, they would become known as the `12 Apostles`.
 -  **Scripture / Read:** Jesus Calls His Disciples, The Children’s Illustrated Bible, p.210
 - **Key questions / Discussion points:**
   - What does it mean to follow Jesus?
   - Who are your role models?
+Why?
   - How can you be a good role model for others?
   - How does critical thinking help us choose who to follow?
 - **Materials / Supplies:** Game materials for “Names of the Disciples” (Disciples bingo or similar)
 - **Activities (step-by-step):** Play “Names of the Disciples” game.
 - **Teacher notes / Tips:**
   - Encourage children to think about their own role models.
   - Use the game to reinforce disciples’ names and roles.
+  - If kids name a famous person as a role model, try to really press them as to why, and see if there's better alternative.
+Eg: Taylor Swift or a football player.
 - **Passport Location:** Sea of Galilee (where Simon Peter was fishing)
 - **Resources / Books / Handouts:** The Lord’s Prayer Illustrated (if available)
 - **TODOs / follow-up:**